frizstt/Arch-catppuccin/README.md

 # Arch-catppuccin
+This is an install script so I can set up my computer how I like it without wasting any time

-Manual stuff you gotta do:
+Manual stuff you gotta do for this to be 100% perfect:

 Switch Dark Reader to the Catppuccin theme